gigi007-prog/gigi007-prog/README.md

 ## Hi there 👋
+Hi!
+I'm Gigi and I'm currently studying in the Developers Institute to become a full stack developer!
 <!--
 **gigi007-prog/gigi007-prog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.